- Overview: Bulgaria

 An employer cannot end the employment contract without a cause.
 In case of an employee dismissal in Bulgaria, specific items have to be mentioned, such as if the management is changed or if termination of the contract implies an agreed compensation that should not exceed four months’ salary.
 In addition, there are special groups of employees under protection, and in this case, the dismissal requires consent from the labor inspectorate.
 This special group includes pregnant women, mothers having children of up to six, trade union leaders, and disabled persons.
 The minimum period of notice that an employer has to give to an employee is 30 days if it has not been agreed otherwise, but it cannot be longer than three months.

 Notice periods depend on the type of contract.

 Indefinite term contract

-The applicable termination notice period for fixed-term contracts is three months, unless the remaining term of the contract is less than three months.
+The termination notice period for fixed-term contracts is three months unless the remaining term is less than three months.
 The employees under fixed-term employment contracts enjoy the same rights and benefits as permanent employees.
 Therefore, termination of a fixed-term contract is not easier or cheaper than the termination of a permanent employment contract except for the available special termination ground (term expiration).
 The party who has been given notice of termination may terminate the relationship even before the expiry of the notice period, in which case the said party shall owe the other party compensation amounting to the employee’s gross labor remuneration for the unobserved notice period.
 ‘Garden leave’ is not recognized under Bulgarian law.

 The statutory compensation for termination of the employment agreement varies depending on: